helanabi/terminal-weather/README.md

 `todo: add demo GIF`

-## Features
+## Notable Features

-- Based on maintained OpenWeatherMap API features (e.g. uses geocoding API rather than relying on deprecated automatic location resolution)
+- Based on currently maintained OpenWeatherMap API features[^1]
+- Current weather for any location on earth
-- Support for location name and geocoordinates
+- Support for both location name and geocoordinates
 - City detection by IP address
+- Weather forecasts for specific days or custom day-ranges
+- 18 available fields related to temperature, pressure, wind and more
+- Togglable raw json data output
 - Settings persistence through configuration file
-- Ability to select from multiple weather metrics
-- Togglable raw json data output

 ## Requirements